dan-v/rattlesnakeos-stack/README.md

 There is a flag you can pass `rattlesnakeos-stack` called `--prevent-shutdown` that will prevent the EC2 instance from terminating so that you can SSH into the instance and debug.
 Note that this will keep the instance online for 12 hours or until you manually terminate it.
 #### Why did my EC2 instance randomly terminate?
 If there wasn't an error notification, this is likely because the [Spot Instance](https://aws.amazon.com/ec2/spot/) max price was not high enough or EC2 is low on capacity and needs to reclaim instances.
 You can see historical spot instance pricing in the [EC2 console](https://console.aws.amazon.com/ec2sp/v1/spot/home).
 Click `Pricing History`, select c5.4xlarge for `Instance Type` and pick a date range.
 I would recommend not setting your `max-price` beyond the on demand price.

-### Remote Attestation
-#### What is remote attestation?
-You can read more about remote attestation [here](https://attestation.app/about).

-#### How does the remote attestation feature work?
-There are two primary pieces involved:
-* [AttestationServer](https://github.com/GrapheneOS/AttestationServer) - this is the server component used for remote attestation and it is deployed as an [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) Docker application running on a spot instance to keep costs to a minimum.
-A number of things are automated here like: SSL certificate generation with Letsencrypt, backups of sqlite database to S3, customization of app to use your personal keys, etc.
-* [Auditor](https://github.com/GrapheneOS/Auditor) - this app is built with your keys and updated to point at your personal AttestationServer.

-Steps to setup:
-* On your computer, set `attestation-server = true` option in your config and `deploy`.
-This will setup all of the AWS infrastructure for running AttestationServer, but AttestationServer code isn't deployed yet.
-Note: you should get a few emails about the app being setup and an instance launching.
-* On your computer, start a RattlesnakeOS build with the `build` command.
-As part of the build process AttestationServer is deployed (should get more emails) and the Auditor app will be built and included into your resulting RattlesnakeOS build.
-* Install the resulting OS build on your phone.
-* In emails (or within the Auditor app) you should have seen a URL that looks like https://attestation.azmgdmnqbn.us-west-2.elasticbeanstalk.com; visit this in your computer browser, create an account and don't lose the username/password as this has been locked down to only a single user registration.
-* On your phone, in the Auditor app click the button in the top right, 'Enable remote verification', and then scan the barcode.

 ### Customizations
 #### How do I customize RattlesnakeOS builds?